 If you do not intend to complete a degree or certificate, you are encouraged to register prior to the beginning of the term.
 No approval is required except for those courses which require instructor permission for registration; however, you should follow course prerequisites as noted in the college catalog and term schedule.
 If you are unsure of whether you have the academic skills to be successful in a college course, you may arrange for a reading, writing, or math placement assessment.
-Contact the Student Services Office or Assessment Center for more information or to schedule an assessment session.
+Contact the Admissions Office at 503-338-2411 for more information or to schedule an assessment session.